Ventures for corporate growth

 The Eleventh Commandment

-Of course, pushing a new product idea does not immediately throw open an endless bank account, but it does guarantee a chance to succeed.
-With the burden of proof on those who wish to kill ideas, the work environment within the company is distinctly favorable to entrepreneurial activity.
-In part this environment is the result of promoting top management from within, frequently from successes in venture management.
-But it is everywhere reinforced.
+Of course, pushing a new product idea does not immediately open an endless bank account, but it guarantees a chance to succeed.
+With the burden of proof on those who wish to kill ideas, the work environment within the company is distinctly favourable to entrepreneurial activity.
+In part, this environment is the result of promoting top management from within, frequently resulting from successes in venture management.
+But it is reinforced everywhere.
 As one longtime observer has remarked, “You can’t even talk for ten minutes to a janitor at 3M without the conversation turning to new products.”

 Sources of Funding

-Another important kind of support for new ventures is the multiple sources of venture capital within the company.
-Corporate groups can provide funding for new ventures without regard to source, and each product line department can provide funding for its employees’ ideas no matter what market they are aimed at.
+Another important kind of support for new ventures is the company’s multiple sources of venture capital.
+Corporate groups can provide funding for new ventures without regard to source, and each product line department can fund its employees’ ideas regardless of what market they are aimed at.

-Moreover, if he can convince someone else to support his idea, then his idea does not go alone; he goes with it.
-The individual must be able to move with his idea and to join with his sponsor in undertaking the product development work.
-Then he and his sponsor quite properly share the blame if it fails and the benefits if it succeeds.
+Moreover, if he can convince someone else to support his idea, then his concept does not go alone; he goes with it.
+The individual must be able to move with his concept and join his sponsor in the product development work.
+Then, he and his sponsor quite correctly share the blame if it fails and the benefits if it succeeds.

 Product Teams

-3M also gives special attention to the formation of product teams, entrepreneurial minibusiness groups that 3M calls business development units.
-At an early stage of developing a new product idea, 3M tries to recruit individuals from marketing, the technical area, finance, and manufacturing to come together as a team, each member of which is committed to the further development and movement of this particular product into the market.
+3M also specialises in forming product teams and entrepreneurial mini-business groups that 3M calls business development units.
+At an early stage of developing a new product idea, 3M tries to recruit individuals from marketing, the technical area, finance, and manufacturing to come together as a team, each member of which is committed to further developing and moving this particular product into the market.

 To make the team more effective, 3M does not assign people to such activities; the team members are recruited.
-This makes a very big difference in results.
-In most companies, a marketing person assigned to evaluate a technical person’s idea can get off the hook most easily by saying that the idea is poor and by pointing out all of its deficiencies, its inadequate justification, and its lack of a market.
+This makes a massive difference in results.
+In most companies, a marketing person assigned to evaluate a technical person’s idea can get off the hook most easily by saying that the idea is poor and pointing out its deficiencies, inadequate justification, and lack of a market.
 Given the usual incentive systems, why should the marketing person share the risk?
-But instead of assigning him or her to evaluate the idea, 3M approaches Marketing and says, “Is anyone here interested in working on this?”
+But instead of assigning them to evaluate the idea, 3M approaches Marketing and says, “Is anyone here interested in working on this?”

-Here is a good instant test of a new product idea.
-If no one in the organization wants to join the new team, the idea behind it may not be very good.
-More important, whoever says, “I want in,” becomes a partner, not a subordinate.
-He or she shares both in the risk and in the commitment and enthusiasm that go along with it.
+Here is an excellent instant test of a new product idea.
+If no one in the organisation wants to join the new team, the idea behind it may not be exceptional.
+More importantly, whoever says, “I want in,” becomes a partner, not a subordinate.
+They share both the risk and the commitment and enthusiasm that accompany it.
 Team members are not likely to say, “This cannot be produced.
 It can never break even.
 It will never sell.”
 They are involved as a team because they want to be, and they have a lot invested in making the idea work.

-3M then supports its teams by saying to them in effect, “We are committed to you as a group.
+3M then supports its teams by telling them, “We are committed to you as a group.
 You will move forward with your product into the marketplace and benefit from its growth.
 But we cannot promise to keep you together forever as a new venture team.
-We will do our best to keep the team going so long as you meet our standard financial measures of performance throughout the life cycle of the product.
+We will do our best to keep the team going so long as you meet our standard financial performance measures throughout the product’s life cycle.
 If you fail, we will give you a backup commitment of job security at the level of job you left to join the venture.
 We cannot promise any specific job.
-But if you try hard and work diligently and simply fail, then we will at least guarantee you a backup job.”
+But if you try hard and work diligently and fail, then we will at least guarantee you a backup job.”

-And some 3M ventures do get cancelled.
-Although the company will not reveal its success/failure data, it has said that its ratio of success is comparable to that of other organizations.
-The key difference, of course, is that 3M starts many more new ventures.
+Some 3M ventures do get cancelled.
+Although the company will not reveal its success/failure data, it has said that its success ratio is comparable to that of other organisations.
+The critical difference, of course, is that 3M starts many more new ventures.

 Measures of Performance

-“Our experience tells us that prior to its entry into the market, we do not really know how to anticipate the sales growth of a new product.
-Consequently, we will make market forecasts that stick after you have entered the market, not before.
+“Our experience tells us that before it enters the market, we do not know how to anticipate the sales growth of a new product.
+Consequently, we will make market forecasts that stick after you have entered the market.
 We will listen to your ideas, argue with them, and do all kinds of analyses and estimates, but we will not say at the outset, ‘The idea must be capable of generating $50 million or $100 million per year in sales.’
 Of course, we prefer larger businesses, but we will accept smaller businesses as entries into new fields.”

 Reward Systems

-I can make with confidence only three summary generalizations about successful new venture strategies.
+I can confidently make only three summary generalisations about successful new venture strategies.

 They require long-term persistence.
-How long is long-term?
-At the bare minimum, if a corporation is not willing to commit itself to a five-to seven-year involvement, then it should not even think of undertaking new ventures.
-What is needed is “patient money”—money in the hands of an executive group that is centrally concerned with the future growth and development of the company, money that need not generate payoffs in the next few years.
-In fact, ten to twelve years is a more reasonable time span.
+How long is it?
+At the bare minimum, if a corporation is unwilling to commit to a five-to-seven-year involvement, it should not even consider undertaking new ventures.
+What is needed is “patient money”—money in the hands of an executive group centrally concerned with the company’s future growth and development, money that need not generate payoffs in the next few years.
+In fact, ten to twelve years is a more reasonable period.

-They depend on entrepreneurial behavior.
+They depend on entrepreneurial behaviour.
 The basis of every venture strategy is the attempt by a large company either to link up with or to emulate a small entrepreneurial company.
-In a sense this is surprising because it violates many of the textbook arguments for economies of scale.
-Yet in increasing numbers multimillion-and multibillion-dollar corporations are trying to scale down their manner of operating when they want to enter new business areas.
-They have rediscovered the special virtues of building an entrepreneurial organization and of harnessing entrepreneurial energy.
+In a sense, this is surprising because it violates many of the textbook arguments for economies of scale.
+Yet, in increasing numbers, multimillion- and multibillion-dollar corporations are trying to scale down their manner of operating when they want to enter new business areas.
+They have rediscovered the virtues of building an entrepreneurial organisation and harnessing entrepreneurial energy.

 How can we help you?